What Happened When Dylann Roof Asked Google For Information About Race?

 Dylann Roof FBI Interview Excerpt

 It is impossible to know what Roof saw when he typed those words into Google.
-The search engine does not make the details of its search algorithm public, and even if the exact date and location of Roof's initial search was known (court documents suggest only that it was around 2013), there is no public archive of past search results.
+The search engine does not make the details of its search algorithm public, and even if the exact date and location of Roof's initial search were known (court documents suggest only that it was around 2013), there is no public archive of past search results.

 "Even the Wayback Machine, which is maintained by the Internet Archive, does not preserve search rankings," explains Robert Epstein, a psychologist who studies how people interact with search engines and who has published multiple studies about Google's algorithm.